 President Truman deployed price controls under the DPA in 1951 to successfully hold down inflation.
-Two decades later, President Nixon also relied on the DPA to set price ceilings in the early 1970s.
+Two decades later, President Nixon relied on legislation amending the DPA to set price ceilings in the early 1970s.
 While effective at first, Nixon's price controls were poorly designed and merely postponed inflation.